 However, it is important not to write A: B = C: D. Neither definition of proportion describes an equation of two things.
 In a proportion, two ratios are not equal, but the same.
 This is related to the fact that a ratio is not a thing that can be drawn in a diagram; it is a relation between two things in a diagram-two things that might have the same relation to one another that two other things have.
 (See §3.10, p.
-87, for a possible exception to the rule that a ratio cannot be drawn.)
+88, for a possible exception to the rule that a ratio cannot be drawn.)

-I used the expression equally multiple in the Book-VII definition of proportion, and equimultiples in the Book-V definition; but these stand for the same Greek phrase $i\sigma \dot{\alpha}\kappa{15} \pi o\lambda\lambda\alpha\pi\lambda\dot{\alpha}\sigma{105}$ , which however appears in singular form in Book VII, plural in Book V. Heath uses "same multiple" for my equally multiple; but I have followed Heath in using the word "equimultiple" in the other case.
-Like "unit," the word "equimultiple"

-seems to have been coined for translating Euclid: the earliest example in the Oxford English Dictionary is again from Billingsley's 1570 translation.
-In any case, Euclid's $i\sigma \dot{\alpha}\kappa{15}$ is an adverb derived from the adjective $i\sigma \dot{\sigma}\varsigma$ "equal"; it is not the adjective itself.
-The definitions of proportionality do not describe things that are equal, though they may describe multiplying two things equally.
+The notion of equality does however appear in the definitions of proportion.
+I used the expression equally multiple in translating the Book-VII definition, and equimultiples in the Book-v definition; but these stand for the same Greek phrase ἰσάκις πολλαπλάσιος, which appears in singular form in Book VII, plural in Book V. Heath uses "same multiple" for my equally multiple; but I have followed Heath in using the word "equimultiple" in the other case.
+Like "unit," the word "equimultiple" seems to have been coined for translating Euclid: the earliest example in the Oxford English Dictionary is again from Billingsley's 1570 translation.
+In any case, Euclid's ἰσάκις is an adverb derived from the adjective ἰσός "equal"; it is not the adjective itself.
+The Book-V definition of proportionality does not describe things that are equal, though both definitions describe multiplying two things equally.
 In Greek as in English, it appears there is no adverb "samely."
+(The OED lists an adjective "samely," meaning "without variety; monotonous"; the earliest illustrative quotation is from 1799.)

-Instead of (\), much less should we write A/B = C/D, since A/B indicates a fraction, and none is suggested by Euclid's definition.
-Still, the important question is what we mean by writing (\) or something like it.
+Instead of (), much less should we write A/B = C/D, since A/B indicates a fraction, and none is suggested by Euclid's definition.
+Still, the important question is what we mean by writing () or something like it.